 Insurance and Contractor Account Setup

-We issue certificates of insurance to the GC or owner; run net-30 contractor accounts with consolidated monthly billing — so the dispatcher can spin up a new account in one call and the hooklift fleet stages recurring bins across active sites in Wyoming.
+We issue certificates of insurance to the GC or owner, and that means contractors get net-30 accounts with consolidated monthly billing across active sites in Wyoming; the hooklift fleet stages recurring containers or bins at job sites — and the account spins up on one call with dispatch.